Writers at War Exploring the Prose of Ford Madox Ford, May Sinclair, Siegfried Sassoon and Mary Borden

-While this book is concerned with literary technique, the rich scholarship on questions of gender, trauma, and cultural studies on WWI literature serves as a foundation.
+While this book is concerned with literary technique, the rich existing scholarship on questions of gender, trauma and cultural studies on World War I literature serves as a foundation.
 This book does not oppose these perspectives but offers a complementary approach based on close critical reading.
 The distinctiveness of this study stems from its focus on the question of representation and form and on the specific role of the war in the four authors’ literary careers.
-This is the first scholarly work concerned exclusively with theorising writing produced from the immediacy of the war.
+This is the first scholarly work concerned exclusively with theorising prose written from the immediacy of the war.

 This book is intended for academics, researchers, PhD candidates, postgraduates and anyone interested in war literature.

 1 Ford Madox Ford’s Unrelatable Narrative of War